Alexei Maxim Russell

 Alexei Maxim Russell is a Canadian writer of fiction and non-fiction.
 He is most notable as the creator of Trueman Bradley.
 Trueman Bradley is a fictional character in a series of detective novels, with an international following.
 Bradley is characterized as a genius detective with Asperger's syndrome.
 His work has developed a cult following in educational and advocacy circles, having been added to school lesson plans and officially adopted as educational material for government programs, which focus on disability awareness and equality.

 Career

 Russell's debut novel, Trueman Bradley – Aspie Detective, was published in 2011 by Jessica Kingsley Publishers.
 This novel was the first detective novel to feature an openly autistic detective as a protagonist and was the first work of fiction to portray Asperger syndrome as a "different way of thinking", with some advantages over the neurotypical way of thinking—and therefore, not necessarily a disability.
 A German-language edition was published in 2013 by Von Loeper Literaturverlag, of Karlsruhe, Germany.
 His other works include Trueman Bradley – The Next Great Detective and Instruction Manual for the 21st Century Samurai.

+Having relocated to Szczecin in 2021, Russell is currently developing a sequel to Trueman Bradley, with the narrative set partially in Italy and partially in Szczecin.